J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: July 4, 2017

+**Today's Progress**: Stuck away from my normal work station today so did some personal site work again and some reading on static site generators.
+I'm interested in learning how to convert my sites to themes, even if I don't end up using them.

+**Thoughts:** I wish I had more to say about the personal sites, but honestly it's basic work, formatting and the like.
+So not very exciting.
+Got some ideas for more interesting personal projects for when I can't get to my FCC work, though - thinking of the "3K words for the unmotivated" writing webapp I've been considering, or some site themes based on teletext, just for fun and flexing the design site of things.

 ### Day 21: July 3, 2017

 **Today's Progress**: Finally back to the Simon game!
 Managed to get the lights to switch 'on' in succession using delay().
 Next I want to make the lights blink on and off rather than staying on.
 Set up a test fixed sequence to get the timing right.
 Next up, linked that to an array which I can then get the game to modify later - each array element shares its name with one of the light divs.
 Scrapped the fixed sequence and set up a for loop referring to that array.